QuasarApp/Guidelines/Developming.md

 # Developing in the QuasarApp group

 QuasarApp group developing guid.
-In this page collected all guides for using programming languages.
+This page collected all guides for using programming languages.

 ## C++